MelihCan9/Fall_Detection-Sisfall/README.md

 ## Dataset:
 ### SisFall: A Fall and Movement Dataset
 SisFall dataset: A Fall and Movement Dataset.
 Created by: A. Sucerquia, J.D.
 López, J.F.
 Vargas-Bonilla SISTEMIC, Faculty of Engineering, Universidad de Antiquia UDEA.
-Detailed information about this dataset can be found in this website: http://sistemic.udea.edu.co/en/investigacion/proyectos/english-falls/.
+Detailed information about this dataset can be found on this website: http://sistemic.udea.edu.co/en/investigacion/proyectos/english-falls/.
 Reference paper: Sucerquia A, López JD, Vargas-Bonilla JF.
 SisFall: A Fall and Movement Dataset.
 Sensors (Basel).
 2017;17(1):198.
 Published 2017 Jan 20. doi:10.3390/s17010198.

-PS: If you having a problem to access to dataset via it's original link, you can get the raw data from: https://github.com/JiayangLai/SisFallDatasetAnnotation (SisFall_dataset_csv).
+PS: If you are having a problem accessing a dataset via its original link, you can get the raw data from: https://github.com/JiayangLai/SisFallDatasetAnnotation (SisFall_dataset_csv).

 ## Data Preprocessing

-The project utilizes the Python programming language and libraries such as pandas, numpy and os to process the dataset.
+The project uses the Python programming language and libraries such as pandas, numpy and os to process the dataset.
 The data preprocessing steps involve the following:

 1. Reading the raw data files in the folder where the dataset is stored.
 2. Downsampling the data and calculating various properties of the accelerometers(ADXL345).